Kropswolde: History

-From the 13th til the 15th century, Kropswolde developed into a peat colony, with most of the land owned by different monastic orders.
+From the 13th until the 15th century, Kropswolde developed into a peat colony, with most of the land owned by different monastic orders.
 Citizens of the city of Groningen also had peat digs there.
 The peat was transported to the city over the Hunze river.
 Traffic over the Hunze was controlled by the "Schuitenschuiversgilde" ("boat pushers guild"), founded in 1403 to transport all the peat from the areas surrounding Kropswolde.
 Apart from them, only inhabitants of Kropswolde, Wolfsbarge and Westerbroek were allowed to transport peat, providing their ships had less capacity than those of the guild.

-During the 17th, 18th and early 19th century a number of beautiful country houses and manor farms were built in Kropswolde for high-ranking citizens from Groningen and Hoogezand.
+During the 17th, 18th and early 19th century a number of country houses and manor farms were built in Kropswolde for high-ranking citizens from Groningen and Hoogezand.
 The church, which still exists, was built in 1773.
 Its tower dates back to 1888.

 Until the early 20th century there was enough peat to process.
 Afterward, the land was mainly used for agriculture.

 At the time of the Batavian Republic in 1798, Kropswolde was temporarily combined with Lula and Kiel-Windeweer.